 Patients Experience Shoulder Pain after Scoliosis Surgery

-Patients tend to have shoulder pain after scoliosis surgery and require physical therapy and medications.
-Some patients also experience persistent pain at the bone graft site (from where the bone was taken) which can be long lasting.
-Additional complications that may be associated with scoliosis surgery include loss of proper spinal balance, failure of the bones to properly heal and fuse (pseudoarthrosis), instrumentation failure and vertebral degeneration in the levels adjacent to the fused section.
+Patients tend to have shoulder pain after scoliosis surgery and require physical therapy and medication.
+Some patients also experience persistent pain at the bone graft site (from where the bone was taken), which can be long-lasting.
+Additional complications that may be associated with scoliosis surgery include loss of proper spinal balance, failure of the bones to properly heal and fuse (pseudoarthrosis), instrumentation failure, and vertebral degeneration in the levels adjacent to the fused section.

 Patients Experience Lower Back Pain after Scoliosis Surgery